 At the intersection of "B" Street / Rancho Parkway, eastbound traffic entering the site is served by a separate right turn lane, and two southbound travel lanes accommodate traffic inbound to the site along "B" Street (see Exhibit 4.14).
 Traffic exiting the site is served by a northbound left turn lane as well as a northbound shared through/right turn lane on "B" Street approaching Rancho Parkway at the existing Corridor Center driveway.
-Because "BB" Street provides access to the school site, a separate southbound right turn lane is provided on "B" Street approaching the "B" Street/"BB" Street intersection.
+A separate southbound right turn lane is provided on "B" Street approaching the "B" Street/"BB" Street intersection.
 At the "B" Street/"BB" Street intersection, a northbound shared through/left turn lane is provided in addition to a separate northbound through lane.

 "B" Streets intersect "A" Street at the center of the Nakase Property development.
 At the "B" Street/"A" Street intersection, separate eastbound left and right turn lanes are provided on "A" Street (see Exhibit 4.15).
 In the vicinity of the "B" Street/"A" Street intersection, "B" Street includes one southbound lane and two northbound lanes in order to provide flexibility for left turn movements.
-The intersections of "B" Street/"T" Street and "B" Street/"S" Street are restricted to right-turns only (no median break) near the "B" Street/"A" Street intersection.
+The intersections of "B" Street/"T" Street and "B" Street/"S" Street intersection.